Apodini/Apodini/Documentation/Components/Component Protocol Structure.md

 - Neither `content` nor `handle()` have a default implementation anymore.
   You have to provide an implementation for your components to compile.
   (The exception here is if you manually add a `typealias {Content|Response} = Never`, in which case we do still provide a default implementation.
 The idea is that, if you want a component to be unusable, and crash if ever accessed, you have to explicitly specify this.)

+### Alternatives considered

+- Simply keep the current implementation and change nothing
+- Remove the `= Never` defaults from the `Content` and `Response` associated types
+    - This would solve the issue of empty components being valid
+    - It would also solve the issue of a user-defined `handle()` function not being picked up properly by the compiler
+    - It would, however, not solve the issue of `content` and `handle()` being mutually exclusive

 </details>